lynnlangit/gcp-for-bioinformatics/README.md

 5. 📘EXPAND - go to linked resources to learn about advanced aspects of each service
 ---

-### To Understand the Scope of Services covered in this Repo
+### To Understand the scope of services in this Repo
 1. 🔍SCAN - a list of [all topics](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/TOPICS.md) covered in this Repo
 2. 🔍SCAN - a diagram showing a [GCP Genomics Pipeline](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/ARCHITECTURE.md) reference architecture
+3. 🔍SCAN - a list of a [Genomics file types](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/FILE-TYPES.md) with examples shown

 -----